 How it differs from acupuncture

-- Depth of stimulation: Acupressure works on the surface level through touch and pressure, whereas acupuncture penetrates deeper into tissue layers
+Depth of stimulation: Acupressure works on the surface, through pressure and touch.
+Acupuncture reaches deeper into the tissue.

 Why it works for nausea relief